Sunday, August 28, 2011

 Goodbye Irene.

 We were well prepared for the storm.
 We listened to the news commentators warning us about the impending storm and followed the advice and tips of what we needed to do.
 We took all the deck furniture inside, filled bottles with water, filled the bathtub with water, gathered candles and flashlights, and buckled down while we waited for Irene to pass through Bucks County, Pa.
-While there were many threats of tornadoes as well, we came out fine..
-Just some leaves in all the streets, a few big trees downed, branches all over, a very high Delaware River,and no electric for 15 hours.
+While there were many threats of tornadoes as well, we came did not experience any..
+Just some leaves in all the streets, a few big trees downed and some uprooted, branches all over, a very high Delaware River,and no electric for 15 hours.

-We do have some floods, and by tomorrow it will be worse.
+We did have some floods, and by tomorrow it will be worse.

 Goodbye Irene!